thenumbernine/GalacticRotationCurves_2021Ludwig/README.md

 CHECK:	Fig 9b:	NGC 3115 Sersic index.

-FAIL:	Fig 10a: NGC 3115 normalized mass density ... the peaks are in the right place but the wrong amplitude.
+FIXME:	Fig 10a: NGC 3115 normalized mass density ... the peaks are in the right place but the wrong amplitude.

 TODO:	Fig 10b: NGC 3115 normalized rotation curve.